-- the LEDs indicate alarms only after entering the code and pressing the key, - flashing of the LED means that there is a trouble in the system, some zones are bypassed, or that there was an alarm.
+- the LEDs indicate alarms only after entering the code and pressing the key, - blinking of the LED means that there is a trouble in the system, some zones are bypassed, or that there was an alarm.

-When programming by means of the "step-by-step" method, the 🖎 and 🖺 LEDs present the number of the current step (see p.
+When programming by means of the "step-by-step" method, the \triangle and \triangle LEDs present the number of the current step (see p.
 10).